vyca2017/content/content/tutorials/freecom/part-4.md

 That's it for today's Freecom chapter!
 We learned how to express precise data access permissions for our users.
 For the Freecom app, we restricted the access on the `Message` type only to customers who are directly involved in the conversation where this message appears.

 The authentication in the Graphcool backend was done using the _anonymous auth provider_ which allows users to authenticate without having to leave their email address.
-When using this approach, the server returns an authentication token that is sent along with all subsequent request to identify the user on the server-side and enabling to check the access permissions of the user performing the request.
+When using this approach, the server returns an authentication token that is sent along with all subsequent requests.
+This token is then used to identify the user on the server-side and enabling to check the access permissions of the user performing the request.

 In the next chapter, we'll enable support agents to respond to a customer by integrating Slack using _mutation callbacks_ and _serverless functions_.